RaminMuhammadian/Ramin-Muhammadian/README.md

 </div>

 ## 🧑🏽‍💻About me
-* ❄️ Currently working at strenghening my skills as a Full Stack Developer
+* ❄️ Currently working at strenghening my skills as a Software Developer
 * 💻 Studying through JetBrains Academy
 * ⚡️ I keep my mind fresh by:
 	* Exercising regularly